twigphp/Twig/doc/templates.rst

         </p>
     {% endblock %}

-The :doc:`{% extends %}<tags/extends>` tag is the key here.
+The :doc:`extends<tags/extends>` tag is the key here.
 It tells the template engine that this template "extends" another template.
 When the template system evaluates this template, first it locates the parent.
 The extends tag should be the first tag in the template.

 Note that since the child template doesn't define the ``footer`` block, the value from the parent template is used instead.